CHEF, ANTHROPOLOGIST, SOCIAL JUSTICE ADVOCATE, GLOBAL THOUGHT LEADER

 “Please, be a traveler, not a tourist.
 Try new things, meet new people, and look beyond what’s right in front of you.”

-In 2015, Andrew launched Passport Hospitality, which provides consulting services to various restaurant and retail projects, and oversees several brands including the quick service concept Andrew Zimmern’s Canteen.
-Andrew recently collaborated with Minneapolis chef Gavin Kaysen to create KZ ProVisioning, a unique catering company for professional athletes, and has partnered with Robert Montwaid to develop experiential food halls in the Dayton’s building in downtown Minneapolis and in Atlanta’s Chattahoochee Food Works.
+In 2015, Andrew launched Passport Hospitality, which creates unique culinary concepts and provides consulting services to various restaurant and retail projects.
+Passport oversees several brands including the quick service concept Andrew Zimmern’s Canteen at Target Field and US Bank Stadium in Minneapolis.
+Andrew has collaborated with Minneapolis chef Gavin Kaysen to create KZ ProVisioning, a catering company for professional sports franchises, including the NHL’s Minnesota Wild and the NBA’s Timberwolves.
+He has also partnered with Gansevoort Construction’s Robert Montwaid to develop experiential food halls in the Dayton’s building in downtown Minneapolis and in Atlanta’s Chattahoochee Food Works.

-Andrew has written four books—The Bizarre Truth, Andrew Zimmern’s Bizarre World of Food and Andrew Zimmern’s Field Guide to Exceptionally Weird, Wild & Wonderful Foods.
-His latest offering, a grade level series called Alliance of World Explorers, Volume 1: AZ and the Lost City of Ophir, was released in February 2019 and recently won the Gold IPPY in Juvenile Fiction.
-He is also a contributor at Food & Wine Magazine and an Entrepreneur-in-Residence at Babson College’s Lewis Institute.
-Andrew sits on the board of directors for Services for the UnderServed and The Taste of the NFL, and is the International Rescue Committee’s Voice for Nutrition.
-He is a Fast Company “Most Creative Person” designee, and Adweek named him one of the “30 most influential people in food.”
+Andrew has written four books—The Bizarre Truth, Andrew Zimmern’s Bizarre World of Food, Andrew Zimmern’s Field Guide to Exceptionally Weird, Wild & Wonderful Food, and Alliance of World Explorers, Volume 1: AZ and the Lost City of Ophir, a grade level reader series which won the Gold IPPY in Juvenile Fiction.
+Andrew sits on the board of directors for Services for the UnderServed, Project Explorer and Soigne Hospitality.
+He serves on City Harvest’s Food Council and is the International Rescue Committee’s Voice for Nutrition.
+He is a founding member of the Independent Restaurant Coalition, fighting to save restaurants affected by Covid-19.
 He resides in Minneapolis.